-Table E2.11 reports the drug costs used in the model.
-The current maintenance therapy annual cost was calculated by weighting the percentages in Table E2.9 by the costs in Table E2.10.
+Table E2.11 reports the drug costs used in the model, including the placeholder ensifentrine cost and the current maintenance therapy annual cost calculated by weighting the percentages in Table E2.9 by the costs in Table E2.10.

 Table E2.11.
 Treatment Costs